theboys11177/discord-vps-creator/README.md

 - Go edit the main.py file and look for the TOKEN line and give it your bot token, You get it from [here](<discord.dev>)
 - Run the file

-Too lazy to host your own bot.
-Invite ours using the invite link https://discord.com/oauth2/authorize?client_id=1249856618468737104&permissions=8&integration_type=0&scope=bot
+Too lazy to host your own bot or want to test it out?
+Invite ours using this invite link: https://discord.com/oauth2/authorize?client_id=1249856618468737104&permissions=8&integration_type=0&scope=bot